AI-webtools/Web-Hosting/README.md

+# How to Create a Free SSL Certificate (Step-by-Step Guide for 2025)

 In today’s world, trust matters.
 Whether you're running a personal blog or a business website, people want to feel safe when they visit.
 That little padlock in the browser?
 It builds trust.

 But here’s the good news — **you don’t have to pay to get it.**